MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-linux-kerberos-auth.md

 ## Prerequisites

-UNIX and Linux Monitoring with Operations Manager is [supported on a number of operating systems](./plan-supported-crossplat-os.md).
+UNIX and Linux Monitoring with Operations Manager is [supported on many operating systems](./plan-supported-crossplat-os.md).

-The following subset of those operating systems now support WS-Management communication over Kerberos: (Only the most recently released version of each distribution will be supported.)
+The following subset of those operating systems now supports WS-Management communication over Kerberos: (Only the most recently released version of each distribution will be supported.)

 ::: moniker range="<sc-om-2019"